pyrocko/grond/docs/source/config/index.rst

     ``Problem``
-        is specific source modell (CMT, rectangular fault), which is optimised.
+        is specific source model (CMT, rectangular fault), which is optimised.

     ``Analysers``
-        are responisble for data analysis before the optimisation.
+        are responsible for data analysis before the optimisation.

     ``Optimiser``
         deliver the optimisation strategy.